U.S. Census Bureau, Commerce.

 Fiscal data provided by respondents aid data users in measuring the effectiveness of resource allocation.
 The products of this data collection make it possible for data users to obtain information on such things as expenditures according to source of funding (e.g., federal funds or state funds), by performer of the work (e.g., intramural and extramural to state agencies), by function (e.g., agriculture, energy, health, transportation, etc.), by type of work (e.g., basic research, applied research, or experimental development) for intramural performance of R&D, and by R&D plant (e.g., construction projects).
 Final results produced by NCSES contain state and national estimates useful to a variety of data users interested in research and development performance including: The National Science Board; the Office of Management and Budget; the Office of Science and Technology Policy and other science policy makers; institutional researchers; and private organizations.

-The survey announcements and forms used in the research and development survey are:
+The survey announcements and forms used in the SGRD are:

 Survey Announcement.
-An introductory letter from the Directors of Start Printed Page 64104the NCSES and the Census Bureau is mailed to the Governor's Office to announce the survey collection and to solicit assignment of a State Coordinator.
+An introductory letter from the Directors of the NCSES and the Census Bureau is mailed to the Governor's Office to announce the survey collection and to solicit assignment of a State Coordinator.
 The State Coordinator's Announcement is sent electronically at the beginning of each survey period to solicit assistance in identifying state agencies which may perform or fund R&D activities.

 Form SRD-1.
 This form contains item descriptions and definitions of the research and development items collected by the Census Bureau on behalf of the NCSES.
-It is used primarily as a worksheet and instruction guide by the state agencies providing research and development expenditure data in their respective states.
 All states supply their data by electronic means.

 II.
 Method of Collection

-The Census Bureau mails the 50 State governors, the mayor of DC, and the governor of Puerto Rico a letter requesting that they appoint a state coordinator for the survey.
+The Census Bureau mails the 50 state governors, the mayor of DC, and the governor of Puerto Rico a letter requesting that they appoint a state coordinator for the survey.
 They are asked to respond within 30 days.
 The Census Bureau then emails the state coordinators a spreadsheet asking them to identify state agencies that may be active R&D performers.
 State coordinators are asked to respond within 30 days.
-The Census Bureau subsequently emails each state agency identified by the respective state coordinators a pdf version of the survey form, which contains embedded data checks and auto-summing functionality.
-Agencies are asked to complete and email back this pdf version of the form.
-Alternatively, agencies can download the pdf form from the Census Bureau's Help Site or contact the Census Bureau to request an spreadsheet version of the form with similar data checks and auto-summing.
-Agencies are also able to report over the telephone by calling the Census Bureau.
-Agencies are asked to respond within 60 days.
+The Census Bureau subsequently emails the survey form to each state agency identified by the respective state coordinators.
+The form contains embedded data checks and auto-summing functionality.
+Agencies are asked to complete and email back the form within 60 days.
+Alternatively, agencies are able to report to the Census Bureau by telephone.

 OMB Control Number: 0607-0933.